spaghettidba/WorkloadTools/Reports/README.md

 4. Explore your data
 5. (optional) Save the file for later use, it won't ask again for the parameters

-The report allows you to load one or two series of data, if you wanto to visualize only one series leave the optional parameters ("Benchmark *") empty
+The report allows you to load one or two series of data, if you want to visualize only one series leave the optional parameters ("Benchmark") empty

 Required parameters:
 * Baseline Server\Instance